PAIDiPaidThis.com

 How to pay less

 • Decide early whether you truly need a full-width dormer or whether a smaller one gives you the space you want for less.
+Every extra metre of width adds structure, cladding and roofing.

 • Choose standard cladding and tiles that match your roof rather than premium materials like zinc, which add up fast across a large dormer.

 • Compare quotes on a like-for-like basis and confirm each one includes scaffolding, steel and building control, not just the shell.
+Ask each builder to break the quote down by these items so you can see where the money goes.

 • Combine the dormer with a rooflight on the opposite slope for light instead of adding a second dormer you may not need.